-Attorneys are responsible to provide links for court hearings to their clients and witnesses.
+Attorneys are responsible to provide links for court hearings to their clients and witnesses, together with the login naming instructions explained below.
 They must also make sure that their witnesses and clients appear at the hearing either by video (when allowed) or from a courthouse location.
+And when an interpreter is required, Attorneys must be prepared to provide the interpreter with necessary phone numbers for simultaneous interpretation at the start of the proceeding.